June 25, 2016

 “Follow Your Dreams” (9/17/94) – An aptitude test’s results feed Jake’s doubts while the others consider their potential futures.

-“Budget Cuts” (9/24/94) – Sly becomes the program director for the school’s radio station, but budget cuts forces him and Lorena to try and save it.
+“Budget Cuts” (9/24/94) – Sly becomes the program director for the school’s radio station, but budget cuts force him and Lorena to try and save it.

 “Blind Dates” (10/1/94) – Sly’s online date turns out to be blind while Sam and Tony try out online dating as well.

 “Yoko, Oh No!”
-(10/8/94) – Lorena is convinced to become a member of the band, but they’re afraid to tell her the truth about her skills as it might hurt future opportunities.
+(10/8/94) – Lorena is determined to become a member of the band, but they’re afraid to tell her the truth about her skills as it might hurt future opportunities.

 Song: Sometime